HabitatFramework/UserGuide/interface/interface.rst

 	Main window - Sources Tab

+Name
-* ‘Name’ contains a list of data sources.
+	Drop-down list containing a list of data sources.
 For details on adding new sources see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

+Vague Date
-* ‘Vague Date’ allows users to enter the date of the dataset.
+	Allows users to enter the date of the dataset.
 This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or ‘Unknown’.
 For details on configuring vague dates see :ref:`vague_date_options`.

+Habitat Class
-* ‘Habitat Class’ defines the habitat classification used for this data source.
+	Drop-down list defining the habitat classification used for this data source.
 If no habitat classification is used, select ‘Not Applicable’.

+Habitat Type
-* ‘Habitat Type’ defines the type of habitat.
+	Drop-down list defining the type of habitat.
 This list is filtered based upon the habitat class.

+Boundary Imp
-* ‘Boundary Imp.’ sets the importance of the source data in determining the habitat boundary.
+	Drop-down list defining the importance of the source data in determining the habitat boundary.

+Habitat Imp.
-* ‘Habitat Imp.’ sets the importance of the source data in determining the habitat type.
+	Drop-down list defining the importance of the source data in determining the habitat type.

 .. note::

 	* If the default date for the selected data source has been configured, the ‘Vague Date’ field will be updated to the default date.
 If the default date has not been defined, then the ‘Vague Date’ field must be updated manually.
+See 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to define default source dates.
-	* For boundary importance and habitat importance, there must only be one source set as ‘Primary’ or ‘Secondary’ for each field.
+	* For boundary importance and habitat importance there can only be one source set as ‘Primary’ or ‘Secondary’ for each field.

 .. _history_tab: